yvesguillo/game-of-life/README.md

 - Shader-based rendering (just because)
 - Web version (maybe with WebAssembly)

 Got ideas?
 Spot a bug?
 Wanna make this thing even cooler?
-Open an issue or shoot a PR — we’d love to hear from you!
+Open an issue or shoot a PR; we’d love to hear from you!

 Made with 𖹭, Python, and curiosity.